Download Excel Viscosity Chart HERE

 It is helpful, and results will be more consistent, if all viscosity determinations are made in a room that is free from drafts or quick temperature change, and is within ±3°C (±5°F) of the viscosity measuring temperature of 25°C.

 Ford Standard Cup

-No. 5 Standard Ford Cup, Bracket Stand, Level plate
+Standard Ford#5 Cup, Bracket Stand, Glass Plate with Level